 APS officials rolled out a fiber-optic infrastructure to deliver internet services and expanded the wireless infrastructure to a high-speed Aruba wireless network with one or more access points in every classroom.
 The IT team also installed Wi-Fi in atriums, courtyards and other spaces where students learn and study.

 It upgraded the network core by installing a high-capacity Juniper Networks router that will be capable of handling up to 90,000 computing devices by 2017.
-To protect the data that flows across this newly bolstered network, APS deployed a highly secure Palo Alto firewall and content filter.
+To protect the data that flows across this newly bolstered network, APS deployed a highly secure Palo Alto Networks firewall and content filter.

 Now, the school district is completing its rollout of a one-to-one device program.
 Each student in grades two through eight will have a tablet, and high school students will receive their own notebook computers.